National Peasants' Party: Formation

 Future PNȚ leader Maniu had had its first government experience during the union of Transylvania with Romania.
 In alliance with the Transylvanian Socialists, his PNR had organized a Transylvanian Directorate, which functioned as that region's transitional government to April 1920.
 This body was explicitly against regional autonomy, and its distinct initiatives were in the field of social welfare.
 As regional Minister of Social Welfare, the PNR doctor Iuliu Moldovan introduced eugenics, which also appeared as nativism in the political thought a PNR leader, Alexandru Vaida-Voevod.
 Based in the Romanian Old Kingdom, the Peasants' Party was founded in December 1918 by schoolteacher Ion Mihalache, with assistance from academics such as Virgil Madgearu and Dimitrie Gusti.
 The group soon established itself in Bessarabia, also recently united with Romania.
-This was due to it absorbing much of the Bessarabian Peasants' Party, under Pan Halippa and Constantin Stere.
+This was due to it absorbing much of the Bessarabian Peasants' Party (PȚB), under Pan Halippa and Constantin Stere.
 In 1921, the PȚ had been joined by Nicolae L. Lupu, formerly of the Labor Party.

 In 1919–1920, the PNR was able to outmaneuver the PNL, and, backed by the PȚ, formed Romania's national government, headed by Vaida-Voevod.
 Mihalache was personally involved in drafting the land reform project, taking a revolutionary stand which greatly increased the proportion of smallholders.
 Vaida's cabinet was brought down by King Ferdinand I, who openly favored the National Liberals.
 The PNL's return to power came with the adoption of a new constitution, and with the enactment of land reform, which massively expanded Romania's smallholding class.
 The latter had an unintended consequence in that it created an electoral pool for the opposition parties; it also gave Peasantists hopes that Romania's economy could still be built around peasant consumers.
 At this stage, both the PȚ and the PNR were opposed to the Constitution, seeing it as imposed on the Romanian public by the PNL, and arguing that it left the country open to future abuse of power.
+PNR absorbed another PȚB faction, led by Ion Pelivan, in 1923.